geekyutao/RN/README.md

 ```
 python main.py --bs 14 --gpus 2 --prefix rn --img_flist your_training_images.flist --mask_flist your_training_masks.flist
 ```
-PS: You can set the "--bs" and "--gpus" any number as you want.
+PS: You can set the "--bs" and "--gpus" to any number as you like.
 The above is just an example.

 ## Evaluation
 To evaluate the model, you can use GPU or CPU to run.